Whilst you are in the UK holding a student visa, studying must be your main priority. However, most students are permitted to work alongside studies.

 New regulations introduced by the Home Office on 16 May 2014 now mean that Entry Clearance Vignettes, that is, visas that were granted overseas, must be presented in a current passport to enable the holder to work.

-If your Tier 4 visa vignette is in an expired passport, in accordance with new regulation, you will not be permitted to work.
+If your student travel visa vignette is in an expired passport, in accordance with new regulation, you will not be permitted to work.

-If you hold a valid Tier 4 visa inside an expired passport you can apply to have the conditions of this visa transferred to a new passport and be issued with a BRP, which will enable you to work.
+If you hold a valid student visa inside an expired passport you can apply to have the conditions of this visa transferred to a new passport and be issued with a BRP, which will enable you to work.